 With a variety of areas to stay in Amsterdam (Jordaan, Nine Streets District, Red Light District and more) how do you decide which one to pick.

 Since I wanted a central location that would be easy for my teen and I to get around, whether we were walking, taking a boat through the canals or biking, I choose City Center.

 City Center is where Centraal Station, Dam Square, and the historical Canal Belt (canal boat tours) are.
 You can easily take a train from right from Amsterdam’s Schiphol Airport to Centraal Station for about $7.00(USD).

-The Kimpton DeWitt Hotel, which is only a 5 minute walk from Centraal Station, is my top recommendation for many reasons.
+The Kimpton DeWitt Hotel, which is only a 5 minute walk from Centraal Station, is my top recommendation, whether its your first time visiting or not, for many reasons.

 Once my son and I arrived at Amsterdam’s airport and then took a 15 minute train ride to Centraal Station, we saw just how true that was.